Zoom on the Westinghouse WH7500v

-With a noise rating of 72 dBA (just slightly more noisy than a vacuum cleaner), the generator features a conventional pull-start mechanism, but also a convenient and easy-to-use electric starter (battery included).
+At a noise rating of 72 dBA (just slightly more noisy than a shower), this generator can be started via a simple traditional pull-start mechanism, or a simple and elegant electric starter (battery included).

-With a fuel capacity of 6.6 gallons, the WH7500v may run for up to 18 hours with a full tank (fuel consumption around 0.37 GPH).
+The fuel capacity of 6.6 gallons allows the WH7500v to operate for up to 18 hours with a full tank (fuel consumption around 0.51 GPH).

-As the WH7500v holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Since the WH7500v bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

 The Westinghouse WH7500v is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.